rmacuna/Crown/README.md

 **Sizing**

-All cr buttons have diferent class that modifies the width and height, there are small, medium, large and adaptive buttons.
+All cr buttons have diferent classes that modifies the width and height, there are small, medium, large and adaptive buttons.
 This classes variate the width of the button but not the height, if you want more height add `big` class.

 {% highlight HTML %}
 <button class="cr button small">Button</button>
 <button class="cr button medium">Button</button>